rampje/OMTM/README.md

-# trump-analysis
+# Trump Analysis

-exploring the effect trump has on media and internet and vice versa
+Personal research exploring the effect Trump has on media and internet and vice versa.

+This repository contains tools for scraping and processing data from various sources.

 Tableau exploration: https://public.tableau.com/profile/warner8560#!/vizhome/TrumpTweets_23/Dashboard1